hrl-112/CTTC-Internship/Pictures-Videos/README.md

 ### This will be the output of following the steps of the [Ultra96-V2-Building_the_foundational_designs](../Projects/Ultra96-V2-Building_the_foundational_designs.sh)
 <img src="Camera_Python.png" width="650" height="650">

-### Due to the defective WiFi of the Ultra96-V2 we also used the KV260 for some applications
+## Due to the defective WiFi of the Ultra96-V2 we also used the KV260 for some applications:
 ## Facial recognition with KV260
 ### This is one of the outputs of an application using KV260 which you can replicate following the steps showed at [Creating_a_Custom_Kria_App](../Projects/Creating_a_Custom_Kria_App.sh)
 <img src="Facial_recognition_Kria.jpg">